steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

    where ``gradlib`` is, you can run ``pip show gradlib`` and then update the above path to something like ``/opt/conda/envs/py_3.9/lib/python3.9/site-packages/gradlib/gemm_tuner.py``

-3. Do a measurement run:
+3. Do a measurement run to verify performance improvements:

    .. code-block:: shell